mozilla-l10n/documentation/tools/pontoon/adding_new_locale.md

 You will need to complete the following fields in the next page.

 ### Code
-It's the locale code, in this case `am`.
+It’s the locale code, in this case `am`.

 ### Name
-It's the language name, in this case `Amharic`.
+It’s the language name, in this case `Amharic`.

 ### Plural rule
-It's the GetText plural rule.
+It’s the GetText plural rule.
 This [document](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html) has plural rules for several languages.
 For example, for Amharic it would be:
 ```
 nplurals=2; plural=(n > 1);
 ```